 Security Alert: The Log4Shell flaw in 2021 showed how one weak library can affect millions of apps.
 Regular SCA scans would have caught it early.

-Top DevSecOps Tools You Should Know
+Top DevSecOps for beginners Pipeline Tools

 Here’s a quick look at the most used tools in 2026 for each stage of the DevSecOps pipeline: